 The primary ministry emphasis for me currently is chaplaincy.
 Click here to read about that.
 While not currently on staff at a church or denominational office, I continue to fill pulpits for churches when their pastors are out.
 I have been blessed to preach at the following locations:

-- Road2Damascus Church in Damascus, OR (now in Boring, OR)
+- Road2Damascus Church in Damascus, OR (later in Boring, OR)